safar-india-org/safar-website/content/about-us/the-team.md

 <div class="row" style="padding-left:20px;padding-right:20px;">
     <img style="width:240px;height:240px;float:left;margin-right:10px;" src="../../img/team/shailaja.jpg">
-        Shailaja Aralkar has worked with right-based NGOs in various capacities over the past two decades and has been involved in advocacy with the Government of Maharashtra for issues such as health, education, social security particularly for marginalized and unorganized workers, with a focus on women workers.
+        Shailaja Aralkar has worked with rights-based civil society organizations, campaigns and movements in various capacities and has been involved in advocacy with the Government of Maharashtra for issues such as health, education, social security particularly for marginalized and unorganized workers.
 Her work includes efforts to build capacity of front-line functionaries and activists on issues like gender, sexuality, human rights and community health through her association with Institute of Health Management Pachod (IHMP), National AIDS Research Institute (NARI), Yashwantrao Chavan Academy of Development Administration (YASHADA).
 Shailaja has been actively advocating for the right to dignified work and wages for women waste pickers, and is associated with Kagad Kach Patra Kashtakari Panchayat (KKPKP), a trade union of waste pickers in Pune and SWaCH.
-She is SAFAR’s State Resource Person for Maharashtra.
+She is SAFAR’s State Coordinator for Maharashtra.
 </div>

 ---